timtylin/ScholarlyMarkdown-website/Scholarly-Markdown-Guide.md

 ScholarlyMarkdown also defines a default core CSS3 stylesheet that should be used for all output that follows the ScholarlyMarkdown [schema](Scholarly-Markdown-HTML-Schema.html) (which is that `scholdoc` does).

-The latest ScholarlMarkdown Core can be found [here](scholdoc-distribution/CSS/core/scholmd-core-latest.css).
+The latest ScholarlMarkdown Core CSS can be found [here](scholdoc-distribution/css/core/scholmd-core-latest.css).

 ## Math